arnav-2401/speech-to-text/README.md

 ### Mhark

-- Worked on summary functionality, experimented with different models
+- Worked on summary functionality, experimented with different models and llama_cpp
 - Worked on startup.py, helping seamlessly manage venvs